 Elections for all SGA positions, except freshman representative, are held each spring.
 Freshman representative elections are held each fall.
-More information is available by calling the Student Life Office at 281-649-3302, or by e-mail at sga@hbu.edu.
+For more information call the Student Life Office at 281-649-3302 or send an e-mail to sga@hbu.edu.